Developer Guidelines

 The initial assessment typically takes up to one week, during which our team evaluates

-Approval for Publication: Once the assessment determines that all essential
+Once the assessment determines that all essential requirements

-requirements are met, your game is given the green light and can be prepared for
+are met, your game is given the green light and can be prepared for publishing.

 Feedback and Revision: Should your game require any adjustments, our team will provide

-approach ensures that your game aligns with our guidelines and appeals to the target
+ensures that your game aligns with our guidelines and appeals to the target audiences of

 Ongoing Optimization: Post-publication, we continuously monitor game performance and